DavesCodeMusings/home-automation/README.md

 # Home Assistant, ESPHome, Nginx, and Docker
 A lot of people run Home Assistant for their home automation system.
 Quite a few of those people do so to avoid "the cloud" and use only locally controlled devices.
 But I don't think a lot of folks run their Home Assistant in Docker containers.
 Or if they do, they're pretty low key about it.

 Running an entire home automation system in containers can be daunting.
 It's probably not for the average Home Assistant user.
-But, if you facy yourself cosplaying a sysadmin, this repository is for you.
+But, if you facy yourself cosplaying a sysadmin from time to time, this repository is for you.

 Here is where I share my configurations for Home Assistant, running in Docker containers, and avoiding cloud connections.
-My focus is on minimalism and avoiding cloud connected devices.
+My focus is on minimalism and local control of my devices.
 However, minimalism does not mean a lack of features.
 It is simply a careful consideration features versus the effort required to maintain them.

 This HOWTO also takes a minimalist approach, focusing on the specifics of running these home automation services together in Docker containers as a Docker Compose project.
 I'm intentionally leaving the details of OS setup and some of the service configuration to established, external documentation sources.